stdagkalakis/pattern_search/README.md

 # Pattern search

-This rust cli tools is created for testing purposes.
+This rust cli tool was created for training purposes.
 It reads a pattern or word and searches for it inside the provide file path.
 It then return the line number and the full text of the line where the pattern was found.